Cycletouring the

 Dial freephone 112 for police, ambulance

-or fireservices.
-If dialed from a portable phone you
+or fire services.
+If dialed from a portable phone

-are routed to a national switchboard, in which case
+you are routed to a national switchboard, and they

-important.
-Expect the operator to be able to speak
+the operator to be able to speak -basic-English.

 Medical